Hubble Space Telescope Finder Images and Catalogs

 Creating your own catalogs

 Several tools, some of which are listed in Table 3, are available for extracting positions of sources from astronomical images.
-The main concerns in creating a catalog used as input for NIRSpec MOS are the relative position accuracy, and the completeness of the final catalog.
+The main goal is to create a catalog for input to the MSA Planning Tool for planning NIRSpec MOS observations.
+The Catalog requires excellent relative positional accuracy, and needs to be complete over the region of the sky that will be observed.

 Table 3.
 Useful tools to create source catalogs from astronomical images